andreimargeloiu/Hospital-management-nodejs/README.md

 alt="Youtube video" width="240" height="180" border="10" /></a>

 # Prerequisites
-1. Node.js 6.9.1 or later - install from https://nodejs.org/
+- [x] Node.js 6.9.1 or later - install from https://nodejs.org/

-# Installing - easy
+# Installing - easy :electric_plug:
-1. Download the zip file.
+1. Download the repository
 ```
 git clone https://github.com/margiki/NHS-nodejs-webapp
 ```
-2. Extract the NHS app folder.
-3. Open the Terminal (Linux & MacOS) or PowerShell (Windows) and change directory to the project folder.
+2. Open the Terminal (Linux & MacOS) or PowerShell (Windows) and change directory to the project folder.
-4. Type ‘npm install’ in the Terminal (PowerShell) and press Enter.
+3. Type ‘npm install’ in the Terminal (PowerShell) and press Enter.
 All the dependencies would be installed.
-5. Go back to the Terminal (PowerShell) and be sure that you are pointing inside the project folder.
+4. Go back to the Terminal (PowerShell) and be sure that you are pointing inside the project folder.
 To open the application, type ‘node app.js’ and press Enter.
-6. The application should be live on the local port 3000.
+5. The application should be live on the local port 3000.
-7. Type http://localhost:3000/ into a browser.
+6. Type http://localhost:3000/ into a browser.
-8. To login use the username: admin  and the password: admin
+7. To login use the username: admin  and the password: admin
-9. Now you should be inside the application
+8. Now you should be inside the application

-# How to use it
+# How to use it :book:
 ### Dashboard

 Data about patients and rooms is available here.
 The page is split into three tables.